plone/ploneorg.admin/new.plone.org/README.txt

 How does it work?

-  To install:
-  cd new.plone.org
-  python bootstrap.py
-  bin/buildout (or, if you're on OS X: bin/buildout -C osx.cfg)
+  For development purposes, you might want to run the proxy version that doesn't require you to compile nginx and other related parts.
+See the nginx version below if that's what you want to do instead.

+  To install the development version: cd new.plone.org python bootstrap.py bin/buildout -c development.cfg

   Then, to run the proxy:
-  bin/run-deliverance
+  bin/paster serve server.ini

-  This will look for a Plone site at http://new.plone.org/ and apply the new plone.org theme to it.
-If you want to replace this with a local instance, edit 'server.ini'.
+  This will look for a Plone site at http://localhost:8080/demo and apply the new plone.org theme to it.
+If you want to replace this with a different local/remote instance, edit 'server.ini'.

 In the target site: